 As required by the Farm Credit Administration regulations, any monetary and nonmonetary resources used by the System Audit Committee in fulfilling their duties are to be reported on an annual basis.
-Administrative expenses for the System Audit Committee totaled \$28,000 for both 2017 and 2016.
-No resources, other than administrative expenses and fees paid to the registered public accounting firm as described above, were used during 2017 and 2016.
+Administrative expenses for the System Audit Committee totaled \$37,000 for 2018 and \$28,000 for 2017.
+No resources, other than administrative expenses and fees paid to the registered public accounting firm as described above, were used during 2018 and 2017.